FASHION IS A MULTI-PLAYER GAME: Ralph Lauren Enters the Esports Arena in “Next Generation” Partnership with G2

 I don’t like to directly compare the esports industry to traditional sports.
 Our space is very different to theirs, and people don’t interact with us for the same reasons.
 However, the huge growth the space has experienced over the past few years has definitely put us on an equal playing field in terms of relevance.
 Ultimately, both industries exist for the same reason: to provide great entertainment for our fans.
 Brand partnerships, from that perspective, are similar across both industries, as they help us both achieve that shared goal.

-Is e-sports industry pioneering a new type of sponsorship model or replicating those of the traditional sports industry?
+Is the esports industry pioneering a new type of sponsorship model or replicating those of the traditional sports industry?

 I am not a sponsorship professional, but I think they’re a great way for us to welcome new fans to the space.
 I think the real points of difference are our focus on a digital-first approach, and the efforts we plough into a first class entertainment experience.